crinavarlan/discover_thailand/README.md

 *__Account, register and authentication__*
 * The email acts as username
 * Once registered and logged in, the user can accesses his profile page where he can found basic information and can reset his password.
-Also, the user can add a post in a blog, add threads or comment in forum
+Also, the user can add a post in a blog, add threads or comment in forum.

 *__Blog__*
 * Enables users to create articles about Thailand